Understanding Sauna Sizes: Options for Every Space

 3 or 4 Person Saunas

-A 3-person sauna generally measures 4-5 feet wide and 3-4 feet deep, making it a great option for medium-sized rooms.
+A 3-person sauna typically measures 4-5 feet wide and 3-4 feet deep.

-These saunas balance size and relaxation, offering enough space for multiple users without feeling cramped.
+These saunas provide enough space for multiple users without feeling cramped.

 5+ Person Saunas